Home About The Challenge Solution AGVI Framework Standards Engagements Contact

 No Centralized AI Visibility

-AI features are embedded across product lines, acquisitions, and vendor integrations.
-Most organizations have inventoried less than 40% of their actual AI footprint — including models in payment processing, scheduling algorithms, and recommendation engines.
+AI features are embedded across product lines, vendor integrations, and shadow-IT tools.
+Most organizations have inventoried less than 40% of their actual AI footprint — and can't tell a regulator, a board, or a buyer what AI is in use, who owns it, or what data it touches.

 Regulatory Risk

-EU AI Act enforcement begins August 2026 with penalties up to €35M or 7% of global turnover.
-Colorado AI Act follows in June 2026.
+Colorado AI Act takes effect June 30, 2026.
+EU AI Act high-risk enforcement begins August 2, 2026 with penalties up to €35M or 7% of global turnover.
 SEC examination priorities now explicitly include AI.
-The compliance window is narrowing.
+The compliance window is narrowing, not widening.

 01